The Balance of Knowledge and Experience in AI and Operations Understanding

 AI Has Knowledge.
 Real Ops Has Experience.

-The Human Layer That Can’t Be Replaced
+The Human Layer That Cannot Be Replaced

-Conclusion: AI Learns from Data.
-We Learn from Doing.
+Conclusion: AI Learns From Data.
+We Learn From Doing.